 An experienced radio programmer, Mason returned to CBS RADIO in April 2007 after serving as an adviser and consultant to CBS and other domestic and international companies in the radio broadcasting industry for the five years prior.
 Before that, Mason was President of CBS RADIO from 1995-2002.
 As the executive responsible for operating the group’s then 184 stations in the largest markets across the United States, Mason successfully integrated the original CBS, Group W, Infinity Radio and American Radio Systems stations, among the most venerable radio broadcasting groups in the country, by merging operations, blending business styles and increasing profitability.
 Mason joined Westinghouse as President of Group W Radio in 1993.

 Mason also has diversified the division’s portfolio with station formats that cater to a variety of male and female demographics, as well as myriad age groups from teens to young adults, and boomers.
-Top 40 stations have been launched in New York, Los Angeles, San Francisco, Boston, Detroit, Houston, and Phoenix; and the debut of sports programming on FM in New York, Philadelphia, Atlanta, Boston, Detroit, Washington, D.C., Dallas, Tampa, Baltimore, Pittsburgh and Cleveland is proving to be a successful business model for the future.
+Top 40 stations have been launched in New York, Los Angeles, San Francisco, Boston, Detroit, Houston, Phoenix and Orlando; and the debut of sports programming on FM stations in New York, Philadelphia, Atlanta, Boston, Detroit, Washington, D.C., Dallas, Baltimore, Pittsburgh and Cleveland is proving to be a successful business model for the future.

 A native of Louisville, Ky., Mason was graduated from Eastern Kentucky University with a degree in broadcasting, and was later presented with an honorary Doctorate of Humanities from that institution.
 In October 2010, Mason was graced with the Ralph Gabbard Distinguished Kentuckian Award in recognition of his achievements in broadcasting.